SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Notes.md

 ---

+- Understand how the local variable (or constant? or global?) `argument` works, what it contains and how it can be used when given to every function invocation.

 - LS seems to make a difference between variable shadowing and dynamic typing in the following way:

   - If some variable is declared and initialized to some value and then re-assigned in the same scope,